dcarpintero/machine-learning/Transformer.md

 ## Decoder

-The decoder is also composed of a stack of N = 6 identical layers (with different weights though).
+The decoder is also composed of a stack of N = 6 identical layers (with different weights though) aimed at generating output.
 In addition to the two sub-layers present in the encoder layers, it inserts a third sub-layer, which performs **multi-head attention over the output of the encoder stack**.
 Similar to the encoder, the decoder employs residual connections around each of the sub-layers, followed by layer normalization.

 The self-attention sub-layer in the decoder stack prevents positions from attending to subsequent positions.
 This masking, combined with the offset by one position of the output embeddings, ensures that the predictions for position ii can depend only on the known outputs at positions less than ii.